Ractorrr/Bash_Mastery/Case Statement (City_Checker)/Readme.md

 ## Overview

-This Bash script allows the user to select a city from a predefined list and provides information about the selected city, including its country.
+This Bash script, authored by Ractor, presents a simple interactive menu using the `select` command.
+It provides a list of cities for the user to choose from, and based on the user's selection, it displays information about the chosen city.
+The script uses a `case` statement to handle different city selections and provides relevant details.

 ## Script Usage

-To use the script, run the following command:
+To use the script, execute it in a Bash environment.
+The user will be prompted to choose a city from the list.
+After making a selection, the script will display information about the chosen city.

 ```bash
 ./CityInfoSelector.sh
 ```

-Follow the on-screen prompts to choose a city from the provided list.

 ## Description